Medicine

 FAQS

 The safety of homeopathy Belladonna depends on the dosage and the individual’s response to the medication.
-Consulting a qualified healthcare practitioner for proper guidance and dosage recommendations is essential.
+It is essential to consult a qualified healthcare practitioner for proper guidance and dosage recommendations.

 Belladonna treats various conditions, including pain, inflammation, spasms, and eye disorders.
 It is also used in homeopathy for a wide range of ailments.

 Belladonna should not be given to babies or children under two.
-Consulting a qualified healthcare practitioner for proper dosage and administration instructions is essential.
+Proper dosage and administration instructions must be sought from a qualified healthcare practitioner.

 Belladonna works by blocking the action of acetylcholine, a neurotransmitter involved in various bodily functions.
 This can help relieve pain, inflammation, and spasms.